Forgot what happened on Sex and the City? Here’s everything you need to know

 It’s been 17 long years since we last saw Carrie, Samantha, Miranda and Charlotte and the rest of Sex and the City.
 Or, to be more accurate, 11 years since we collectively decided to wipe the two big-screen movies from our memories.
 Not only because they were atrocious, but more because they felt at odds with the series that came before.
 Far from being a sharp and truthful exploration of thirtysomething womanhood, the films were tone deaf and gratingly hyper-glamorous.

-On Thursday (9 December), the Sex and the City sequel series And Just Like That… will finally arrive.
-We also barely know a thing about it, or how much of the original show you’ll need to recall for it to make sense.
+On Thursday (9 December), the Sex and the City sequel series And Just Like That… finally arrived.
+We barely know a thing about it, or how much of the original show you’ll need to recall for it to make sense.
 From what we can gather, Carrie (Sarah Jessica Parker) and Big (Chris Noth) are still an item, and Samantha (Kim Cattrall) is AWOL.

 There are also new cast members, including Nicole Ari Parker as a documentary filmmaker and Sara Ramirez as a non-binary comedian whose podcast features Carrie as a regular guest.
 Carrie’s close friend Stanford Blatch will also appear, with actor Willie Garson completing his scenes in the show before his death from cancer in September.
 Pictures from the set have also hinted at the returns of at least two major characters from the past, though we won’t reveal who they are here.